 New Recreation Center Updates and FAQ

 In September of 2020, in conjunction with Malmstrom Air Force Base, the City of Great Falls was awarded a $10 million dollar Department of Defense Community Infrastructure Program (DCIP) grant to fund a new Recreation Center.
-The new facility will cost $20 million dollars.
-The City will match the $10 million dollar grant by bonding to use a portion of the Park District Number 1 assessments.
-Construction of the new facility will begin in September of 2021 and the construction timeline estimates completion of the facility by the Spring 2024.
+The new facility costs $20 million dollars.
+The City matched the $10 million dollar grant by bonding to use a portion of the Park District Number 1 assessments.
+Construction of the new facility began in September of 2021, and the facility opened in July 2024.

 Click any thumbnail image to view a slideshow